 Salzburger Festspiele und Theater Kinderchor

-The Salzburger Festspiele und Theater Kinderchor appears in major concerts and opera productions at the Salzburg Festival and at the town’s Landestheater, offering children and teenagers a thorough all-round training in singing and music in addition to giving them a firsthand impression of professional theatre work.
-The choir was formed in October 2010 as the result of a merger between the Salzburg Festival Children’s Choir and the Landestheater Children’s Choir and is currently directed by Wolfgang Götz.
-Regina Sgier is responsible for the choristers’ vocal training.
-The younger children are introduced to singing through various pre-choir groups.
-The choir currently numbers around 200 young Austrian and German singers aged between six and sixteen.
-It works in smaller groups depending on the size of the individual project.
+The Salzburger Festspiele und Theater Kinderchor appears at major concerts and in opera productions at the Salzburg Festival and also at the town’s Landestheater, offering children and adolescents a thorough all-round training in singing and music in addition to giving them a first-hand impression of professional work in the theatre.
+The choir was formed in October 2010 following a merger between the Salzburg Festival Children’s Choir and the Salzburg Landestheater Children’s Choir and is currently directed by Wolfgang Götz.
+Regina Sgier is responsible for developing and training the choristers’ voices.
+Depending on their age, the younger children are introduced to singing through various pre-choir groups.
+At present the choir numbers around 200 young Austrian and German singers aged between six and sixteen, but it always works in smaller groups depending on the size of the individual project.